ForgeRock/forgeops/pulumi/README.md

 pulumi up
 ```

-Grab kubeconfig output from stack and set context.
+Grab kubeconfig output from stack and set context:
 ```
 pulumi stack output kubeconfig > kubeconfig export KUBECONFIG=$PWD/kubeconfig
 ```
-or run
+or run:
 ```
 . ../bin/set-kubeconfig.sh
 ```

-Verify
+Verify:
 ```
 kubectx
 kubens # check for cert-manager and nginx namespaces and that the services are running.